Anne Fletcher: Directorial career

 After acquiring numerous professional choreography credits, often in collaboration with Adam Shankman, Fletcher, with encouragement from Shankman, began to consider a directorial career.
-She worked alongside Shankman, who had moved from choreography to directing with films such as Hairspray (2007) and The Wedding Planner, for both of which she was an associate producer. and Step Up.
+She worked alongside Shankman, who himself had moved from choreography to directing with films such as Hairspray (2007) and The Wedding Planner, for both of which she was an associate producer, as well as Step Up.

 Although Fletcher began to break into the production side of filmmaking throughout the early 2000s, she continued to choreograph in films such as the Ice Princess and The Pacifier in 2005.
 She also did choreograph work in other films like Scooby-Doo 2: Monsters Unleashed (2004), The 40-Year-Old Virgin (2005) and Hairspray (2007).

 Fletcher directed the 2006 romantic dance film, Step Up starring Channing Tatum and Jenna Dewan.
 The film was nominated for two Teen Choice Awards (2007) and one Young Artist Award (2007).
-Fletcher turned down the offer to direct the sequel to this film, fearing that if she directed another dance film, she wouldn’t be able to branch out into other genres in the future.
+Fletcher turned down the offer to direct the sequel to this film, fearing that if she directed another dance film, she would not be able to branch out into other genres in the future.
 Although she did the choreography on Step Up 2: The Streets (2008), the role of director was given to Jon M. Chu.
 Panned by critics, the film was well-received by audiences and grossed $65 million at the domestic box office.

 Her work on Step Up earned Fletcher a second successful director credit on the popular 2008 romantic comedy film, 27 Dresses, starring Katherine Heigl and James Marsden.
 This film was nominated for eight awards: one People's Choice Awards (2008), two Teen Choice Awards (2008), three Golden Trailer Awards (2008), one Artios Award (2008) and one EDA Special Mention Award.
-27 Dresses is celebrated as an iconic 21st-century romantic comedy film, thanks in large part to Fletcher’s directing.
+27 Dresses is celebrated as an iconic 21st-century romantic comedy film, thanks in large part to Fletcher's directing.
 Former president of MGM Jonathan Glickman emphasized how important Fletcher was to the success of the film, stating that she and the main character are very similar people.
-The writer of the film, Aline Brosh McKenna, mentioned in an interview that Fletcher was known on set as “Mama,” and credits her for capturing the story so well.
+The writer of the film, Aline Brosh McKenna, mentioned in an interview that Fletcher was known on set as "Mama", and credits her for capturing the story so well.